Stereo microscope

 How is a Stereomicroscope used?

-A stereomicroscope is an optical microscope that uses two separate microscopes, one for each eye.
-This creates a three-dimensional image of the sample being viewed.
+An optical microscope known as a stereomicroscope employs two distinct microscopes, one for each eye.
+This makes the sample being seen appear three-dimensional.

 Important factors to consider when buying a microscope.